cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby/C4_Ruby-Part-3.md

 **Exercise 3.5: Class inheritance** <br>
 Create a Ruby file called exercise-3.5.rb.

-1. Define four class `Person`, `Doctor`, `Teacher` and `Engineer`.
+1. Define four classes: `Person`, `Doctor`, `Teacher` and `Engineer`.
-2. In the Person class, define an instance method called `eat` with a paramter called food.
-This method should print out "Eating " follow by food.
+2. In the Person class, define an instance method called `eat` with a parameter called food.
+This method should print out "Eating " follow by the parameter.
 3. In `Person`, create attributes `weight`, `height`, `name`.
 4. In `Person`, define an initialize method and set these attributes by passing in arguments upon instantiation.
 5. Make `Doctor`, `Teacher`, and `Engineer`inherit from `Person`.